ClaraMarquardt/ehR/package_management/contribution_guide.md

 #'
 #' Expand a list of icd9 code ranges into a data.table with all (valid) codes falling into the specified ranges.
 #'
-#' @details Maintainer: Clara Marquardt
+#' @details Maintained by: Clara Marquardt
 #'
 #' @export
 #' @import icd